sebadur/t100ha-linux/README.md

 This is a fully documented how-to install Arch Linux on your very own Asus T100HA.
 Do not use this for other hardware.
 This guide comes *WITHOUT ANY WARRANTY*, use it on your own risk!
 I am not responsible for any damaged caused.

+Still, there are some serious issues with this hardware.
+Look into https://github.com/sebadur/t100ha-linux/issues for details.

 ## Use Arch Linux
-You will need the *most* recent Linux kernel and Arch Linux is my recommended option for that.
+You will need a *recent* (working scince about version 4.7) Linux kernel and Arch Linux is my recommended option for that.
+This guide assumes you to use Arch.
+Otherwise you may be able to skip some the initial steps, but experience some issues not treated with here.
 Install it to an USB-thumb-drive:

     dd if=arch.iso of=/dev/sdX status=progress